Absence and Lateness

 The school has created a list of people that are able to help out when any of our families are in need.
 This has been utilised many times and many people in our school community have made use of this.
 If you would like to add your name to the list of helpers fill in the survey and / or let us know at the office and we will ensure this happens.
 We have a wonderful database of parents from our school community however we always need more.

 The school library has an extensive collection of books for children to borrow.
-This year, the library is being used regularly by the Hillary Hub as a teaching space due to numbers but each class is still able to visit the library every 2 weeks.
+Each class will visit the library once a week.

 All lost property is collected and placed in a lost property box in the library.
 Parents are encouraged to regularly check the lost property box for missing items.